 - Wear sturdy shoes just in case you do come off – protect those ankles;

-- Take use of extra padding they offer you if you’re really worried about falling off;
+- Make use of extra padding they offer you if you’re really worried about falling off;

 - Always wear a helmet and make sure it’s securely fastened;